hhandsa99/Mangawii-Game-Indexer/README.md

 Just another vibe coded website built with React

-Made with laziness and some sleepless nights by Mangawii
+Made with laziness on some sleepless nights by Mangawii